bernatmarcilla/tfg-rsk-swap/README.md

 # Vue-RSK Swap Demo
  ![version](https://img.shields.io/badge/release-v1.0-blue.svg)

-This project is the practical part of a Computer Engineering final degree project related to the RSK Blockchain
+This project is the practical part of a Computer Engineering final degree project related to the RSK Blockchain.

 The goal of the project was to deploy two ERC20 tokens in the RSK Testnet Network and develop a dApp that replicates the basic functionalities of a DEX (Decentralized Exchange) such as Add Liquidity and Swap tokens.